dawn-tgf/projects/project_2/README.md

 ### Problem Statement

-To create a model based to predict the housing price for a house seller in Ames Housing Dataset.
+To create a model to predict the housing price for a house seller based on Ames Housing Dataset

 ### Investigation
 Project 2 presented us two datasets: train.csv and test.csv, describing the sale of individual residential property in Ames, Iowa from 2006 to 2010.